Mickey Mouse Cake Layers:

 Remove about 1 ½ cups and add your red gel color – you can always color a bit more if you need it later!

-- 1 8- or 10 -inch cardboard cake circle (I prefer Wilton’s center-punched circles) and 1 six-inch cake board – one option is to buy a set like this one that contains a variety of cake circle sizes and trimmable dowels
+- 1 8- or 10 -inch cardboard cake circle and 1 six-inch cake board – (I prefer Wilton’s center-punched circles, or another option is to buy a set like this one that contains a variety of cake circle sizes and trimmable dowels)

 - Cake leveler, cake turntable, large offset spatula, and pastry cutter/bench scraper - not all 100% necessary but incredibly helpful!
 (Here’s a link to the cake turntable I use)